alliedcode/passkeys-rails/README.md

 Possible **failure codes** (using the `ErrorResponse` structure) are:

-- webauthn_error - something is wrong with the credential
+- `webauthn_error` - something is wrong with the credential
-- passkey_not_found - the passkey referenced in the credential cannot be found in the database
+- `passkey_not_found` - the passkey referenced in the credential cannot be found in the database

-#### POST /passkeys/refresh
+### POST /passkeys/refresh

-The token will expire after some time (configurable in passkeys_rails.rb).
+The token will expire after some time (configurable in `config/initializers/passkeys_rails.rb`).
 Before that happens, refresh it using this API.
-Once it's expired, to get a new token, use the /authentication API.
+Once it expires, to get a new token, use the `/authentication` API.

 Supply the following JSON structure: